wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

-# Write a Custom Local Authenticator
+# Write a custom local authenticator

 A local authenticator in WSO2 identity server authenticates users, who are stored in the local database, using a defined authentication logic.